 Step-by-step

-- If you’ll be using a stroller or moving between locations, prioritize an aquarium that’s easy to combine with nearby meals and a simple outdoor break.
+- Plan your day around movement, not just exhibits: if you’ll be using a stroller or moving between locations, prioritize an aquarium that’s easy to pair with nearby meals and a simple outdoor break.

 Example ideas: